 Gap Inc.: Telemedicine Access

-Gap Inc. is making it even easier for its employees to gain access to doctors and other medical professionals.
+Gap Inc. is making it easier for its employees to gain access to doctors and other medical professionals.
 The apparel brand offers discounted access to video doctor visits through the Amwell platform, available on computers and mobile devices.

 Microsoft: Free On-Campus Health Screenings and Flu Shots